What is cultivated meat?

 Projections of total volumes and demand forecasts for specific media components are needed to inform suppliers, businesses, and investors of the cell culture media market.
 One study estimated the volumes and costs of growth factors for the industry by 2030, but more are needed for other cost-heavy media components such as amino acids.

-Challenges still remain in identifying formulations that are best suited for each species and cell type used by cultivated meat manufacturers.
-Formulation discovery and optimization can be assisted by metabolic models and computationally-assisted algorithms.
-Life science companies with high-throughput and microfluidic capabilities can also lend services for formulation discovery.
+Identifying formulations best suited for each species and cell type used by cultivated meat manufacturers remains challenging.
+Metabolic models and computationally assisted algorithms can help with formulation discovery and optimization.
+Life science companies with high-throughput and microfluidic capabilities can also provide services for formulation discovery.

 What’s next for cell culture media?